 The boot is methodically constructed around thermoregulation.
 Outside, a waterproof leather exterior is triple-stitched to the rubber rand.
 Inside, a series of heat-reflecting aluminum membranes, foams, and moisture reservoirs move moisture away from the foot and trap the heat.

 Underfoot, a waffle-comb footbed traps additional heat in honeycomb-like air pockets.
 And the entire boot rides over an aggressively lugged “arctic rubber” that’s tacky on ice.

 The boot laces shut with four pairs of giant D-rings.
-The fit can be a little sloppy, but they’re easy to manipulate with heavy gloves.
+The fit can be a touch sloppy, so they’re not our first choice for hiking, where we want a precise fit.
+But the rings and laces are easy to manipulate with heavy gloves.
 All in all, the double boot construction does a wonderful job of trapping heat and insulating you from the cold ground.